 Each message you send on Remind includes a delivery summary that helps you track if parents are engaging with your content (and make adjustments as needed).

-(Don’t have a Remind plan but curious about engagement at your school?
+(Don’t have Remind Hub but curious about engagement at your school?
 Find your school’s Remind engagement rating, which gives you a peek at these statistics over the past six months.)

 4. Foster parental involvement